Annual Policy Reminder

 The policies below outline the use of Purchasing Cards and the guiding principle and reimbursement policy for business- and travel-related expenses.

 In addition to the above policies, below are links to information on other important work topics.

 President's Reaffirmation of Equal Employment Opportunity

 Stanford University prohibits discrimination and harassment and provides equal opportunity for all employees and applicants for employment regardless of race, religious creed, color, national origin, ancestry, physical or mental disability, reproductive health decision-making, medical condition, genetic information, marital status, sex, age, sexual orientation, gender, gender identity, gender expression, military status, veteran status, or any other trait or status protected by applicable law.

 Stanford University offers a wide variety of resources to help employees understand the policies and procedures at Stanford and to address questions or resolve issues that may influence their experience at Stanford, including informal and formal review processes.

 Ethics and Compliance Helpline

-All employees are able to confidentially report concerns about conflicts of interest, environmental health and safety concerns, sexual harassment, theft or fraud, accounting irregularities, athletics compliance, violations of law, contract or university policy by calling the Ethics and Compliance Helpline.
+All employees are able to confidentially or anonymously report concerns about conflicts of interest, workplace misconduct, environmental health and safety concerns, sexual harassment, theft or fraud, accounting irregularities, athletics compliance, violations of law, contract or university policy by contacting the Ethics and Compliance Helpline.

-Veteran and Disability Designation and Race and Identity Self-Identification in Axess
+Veteran and Disability Designation and Race and Ethnicity Self-Identification in Axess

-To create an inclusive, accessible, diverse and equitable university, Stanford requests employees designate their veteran and disability status, as well as their race and ethnicity information.
-Log into Axess>Employee Center>Personal Information section to click the applicable links to submit or update your Veteran and Disability or Race and Ethnicity information.
+To create an inclusive, accessible, diverse and equitable university, Stanford requests that employees designate their veteran and disability status, as well as their race and ethnicity information.
+Log into Axess>Employee>Employee Center>Personal Information section to click the applicable links to submit or update your Veteran Status, Disability Status, or Race and Ethnicity Status.